TDK Mediactive: Take-Two Licensing

 TDK Mediactive, Inc. (formerly Sound Source Interactive, Inc., later renamed Take-Two Licensing, Inc.) was an American video game publisher based in Westlake Village, California.
 Founded as Sound Source Interactive by Vincent Bitetti in 1988, the company acquired BWT Labs in March 1998.
 In September 2000, the company was acquired by TDK and became TDK Mediactive.
 Take-Two Interactive acquired the company's North American operations in September 2003, renaming itself as Take-Two Licensing the following December.
 With the foundation of Take-Two Interactive's 2K Games label in January 2005, Take-Two Licensing was effectively folded into the new subsidiary.

 History

 Sound Source Interactive was founded in 1988 by Vincent Bitetti.
-In March 1998, Sound Source Interactive announced that they had acquired BWT Labs, a Berkeley, California-based video game developer.
+In March 1998, Sound Source Interactive announced that it had acquired BWT Labs, a Berkeley, California-based video game developer.